AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Comparison with SOTA Works

 \subsection{HDC Accelerators Comparison}

-Table~\ref{tab:hardware_comparison_expanded} positions the proposed \Design~framework within the broader landscape of FPGA-based HDC accelerators.
-A direct comparison on the same edge-focused PYNQ-Z2 platform highlights \Design's significant resource savings.
-For a comparable $\mathcal{HV}$ dimensionality of $D$=1000, our design utilizes approximately 62\% fewer LUTs and 67\% fewer FFs than E3HDC~\cite{Roodsari_E3HDC_2024}.
-This contrast highlights a key trade-off: while E3HDC achieves its novel BRAM-less encoding at the cost of higher logic utilization, \Design~offers a balanced design with a minimal BRAM footprint of only two blocks.
+Table~\ref{tab:hardware_comparison_expanded} positions the proposed \Design{} framework within the broader landscape of FPGA-based HDC accelerators.
+A direct comparison on the same edge-focused PYNQ-Z2 platform highlights \Design’s significant resource savings.
+By leveraging the optimized $D=256$ dimensionality, which preserves high accuracy for the AMS dataset, our design utilizes approximately 10.2$\times$ fewer LUTs and 11.8$\times$ fewer FFs than E3HDC~\cite{Roodsari_E3HDC_2024}, which operates at $D=1000$.
+This contrast highlights a key trade-off: while E3HDC achieves its novel BRAM-less encoding at the cost of higher logic utilization, \Design{} offers a highly balanced and compact design with a minimal memory footprint of only one BRAM block.
+Furthermore, when compared to QuantHD~\cite{Imani_QuantHD}—a quantization-focused framework implemented on the Kintex-7 FPGA—AMS-HD requires significantly fewer hardware resources (1,257 vs. 16,000 LUTs, and 1 vs. 7 BRAMs) while operating at the same 100 MHz frequency.
 When compared with high-performance frameworks, differing design philosophies become apparent.
-F5-HD~\cite{Salamat_F5HD}, implemented on a more powerful Kintex-7 FPGA, demonstrates flexibility by supporting a high-accuracy fixed-point model that heavily utilizes DSPs (89\%), as well as a binary model that shifts computational load toward LUTs.
-Meanwhile, HD2FPGA~\cite{Zhang_HD2FPGA} targets datacenter-class FPGAs, prioritizing automation and maximum throughput over resource minimization.
-Ultimately, this analysis reinforces the primary contribution of~\Design: while prior works explore different optimizations such as BRAM elimination, multi-precision support, or maximum throughput,~\Design~excels in providing a highly optimized and compact solution with the lowest logic utilization among directly comparable accelerators.
-This makes~\Design~particularly well-suited for resource-constrained biomedical applications.
+F5-HD~\cite{Salamat_F5HD}, implemented on a more powerful Kintex-7 FPGA, demonstrates flexibility by supporting a high-accuracy fixed-point model that heavily utilizes DSPs (89\%), as well as a binary model ($D=10,000$) that shifts the computational load toward LUTs (82\%).
+Meanwhile, HD2FPGA~\cite{Zhang_HD2FPGA} targets datacenter-class FPGAs (e.g., Xilinx U280), prioritizing automation and maximum throughput over resource minimization.
+Ultimately, this analysis reinforces the primary contribution of \Design: while prior works explore varying optimizations such as BRAM elimination, multi-precision support, or maximum throughput, \Design{} excels in providing a highly optimized, application-specific solution with the lowest logic utilization among directly comparable accelerators.
+This makes \Design{} particularly well-suited for always-on, resource-constrained biomedical applications.